unoplatform/uno.extensions/doc/Reference/Reactive/Reactive - Dev.md

 Those _context_ are weakly attached to a owner (typically a `ViewModel`) and each call to `context.GetOrCreateSource(feed)` will return a state full subscription to the `feed` which will replay the last received _message_.

 > When implementing an `IFeed`, the `context` provided in the `GetSource` is only intended to be used to restore it as current in some circumstances, like invoking a user’s async method.
-You _feed_ must remain state less, so you should not use `context.GetOrCreateSource(parent)`.
+  Your _feed_ must remain state less, so you should not use `context.GetOrCreateSource(parent)`.

 > On the other side, each helper that allow user to “subscribe” to a _feed_ should do something like `SourceContext.Current.GetOrCreateSource(feed)` (and not `feed.GetSource(SourceContext.Current)`)